wagiminator/ATtiny85-USB-C-Tester/README.md

 # Hardware
 ## USB Connectors
-The device is equipped with a USB-C receptacle (PCB version a) or plug (PCB version b) for the input and a USB-C receptacle for the output, so that it can be plugged between the power supply and the consumer.
+The device is equipped with a USB Type-C receptacle (PCB version a) or plug (PCB version b) for the input and a USB Type-C receptacle for the output, so that it can be plugged between the power supply and the consumer.
 CC1 and CC2 communication channels are passed through so that supply and consumer can negotiate the bus power.

 ![pic2.jpg](https://raw.githubusercontent.com/wagiminator/ATtiny85-USB-C-Tester/master/documentation/USB_C_Tester_pic2.jpg)
 ![pic4.jpg](https://raw.githubusercontent.com/wagiminator/ATtiny85-USB-C-Tester/master/documentation/USB_C_Tester_pic4.jpg)